mobilejazz/harmony-reference/pages/gettingstarted/prerequisites.md

 ## Software

 You need [Android Studio](https://developer.android.com/studio) or [Xcode](https://developer.apple.com/xcode/) for mobile platforms.
 For iOS or MacOS you also need [CocoaPods](https://cocoapods.org/) installed in your system.
+We recommend PHPStorm as IDE for backend PHP development